dsvanidze/vue-sfc-rollup/examples/sfc-rollup-vuetify/README.md

 Copy the path from 3.
 Step and then go to your project, where you want to use (test) this component.

 ## 5. Step
 In your project: `npm install /...somepath.../vue-sfc-rollup/examples/sfc-rollup-vuetify/sfc-rollup-vuetify-1.0.0.tgz`. **sfc-rollup-vuetify-1.0.0.tgz** is the vue component bundled as an npm package.

+It is possible that you see some npm peer-dependency warnings while installing the package, but it is not a problem!
+Everything should still work well.

 After the package is installed as a normal npm package you can use it in your project.